I’m digging, I’m digging, I’m searching right through that luggageMacklemore, Thrift Shop

 We literally have tote boxes full of clothes, labeled by age group, just waiting for the next child to enter that stage.
 (My wife is an excellent organizer!)

-I have no idea how much money we’ve spent on clothes for our kids, but thanks to my sister and the thrift shop, I know that number is likely MUCH lower than the average family.
+I have no idea how much money we’ve spent on clothes for our kids, but thanks to my sister and the thrift shop, I know that number is likely MUCH lower than the average family that only buys retail.

 It turns out our kids don’t care if their clothes are used.